kubeagi/ops-console/README.md

-# KubeAGI 前端 portal kubeagi-portal
+# ops-console

-KubeAGI 的前端 portal
+Operations console for KubeAGI

 ---